jerickjoe111/launch-school/JS230/01_DOM.md

 - `nodeName`: The HTML tag name of an Element object, in uppercase.
 Other types of nodes return, i.e.: `#text`, or `#comment` for Text or Comment nodes.
 - `nodeValue`: The textual content of a Text or Comment node (`null` for other types).
 It can work as a setter too.

-- `textContent`: It represents the text content of the node and its descendants.
-Setting `textContent` on a node removes all the node's children and replaces them with a single Text node with the given string value.

 It's important to note that this API is extremely sensitive to variations in the document text.
 For example, a newline character between the `<html>` and the `<head>` tag can make the document to have 3 direct children, and not the expected 2 (the head and the body of the HTML document).

 Tree traversal function for all nodes in the tree: